hotosm/s3-logs-analyzer/Readme.md

 - `RESULT_PATH`: The S3 location where the resulting Parquet file should be uploaded.
 It will contain result of analysis that you can download and query later on.
   **Example:** `s3://your-result-bucket/path/to/`

+- `REMOTE_DB` : This is postgresql Database URL if --out method is postgresql where table should be created **Example:** `postgresql://postgres:postgres@localhost:5432/postgres`

 ### Email
 if you want to setup email service then you need following env variables